ccny-physics-sims/ccny-physics-sims.github.io/_p5scripts/good2/good2.7.md

 ---
-title: Let's use translate
+title: Let's use translate and rotate
-refno: good.7
+refno: good2.7
 width: 300
 height: 200
 ---